Top-rated local movers that handle Billings to Dayton moves

 - Dayton’s population is about 25% less than Billings.

-- Dayton's public transportation has a score of 6 out of 10 versus Billings's lower score of 3.
+- Dayton’s public transportation score of 6 out of 10 is higher than Billings’s score of 3.

 - Dayton is more walkable than Billings with a score of 45 out of 100 vs Billings’s 35 out of 100.

-- Both Dayton and Billings have the same bike-friendliness score of 47 out of 100, meaning Dayton is about as safe for cyclists as Billings.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Dayton and Billings have similar bike-friendliness scores (47 vs 47), meaning Dayton is about as safe for cyclists as Billings.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Dayton’s crime rate is lower than Billings with a score of 4.0 compared to Billings’s 48.63.
 This means that Dayton neighborhoods are safer than 4.0% of all U.S. neighborhoods, and Billings neighborhoods are safer than 48.63%.